pachev/SuScheduler/README.md

 ## Testing

-To run tests you will need to install (through npm):
-* karma
-* karma-cli
+Installed through bower(already included in repo):
-* karma-jasmine
+* angular
 * angular-mocks

-* phantomjs-prebuilt
+Installed through npm(already included in repo, think about ignoring):
+`npm install bower karma karma-cli jasmine karma-jasmine phantomjs-prebuilt karma-phantomjs-launcher --save-dev`

 it's best to install all at the same time and with `--save-dev` flag.
-Also, to avoid any errors you should instlal the same version of angular-mocks as the angular version currently being used by ionic. npm install karma phantomjs-prebuilt karma-phantomjs-launcher karma-chrome-launcher
+Also, to avoid any errors you should instlal the same version of angular-mocks as the angular version currently being used by ionic.

+You need gulp and ionic installed globally with `npm -g`.

+Now when running `ionic --serve` you should see `Finished 'karma' after...`, on startup and: `PhantomJS 2.1.1 (Linux 0.0.0): Executed 1 of 1 SUCCESS` after all file writes that don't break tests.